crispinprojects/talkcalendar/README.md

 GTK have announced that they are [deprecating a number of GTK4 classes](https://blog.gtk.org/2022/10/30/on-deprecations/) as an early outlook at changes that will appear in the next major release that will break API compatibility.
 The full list of depreciated classes can be found in the list of [GTK4 api classes](https://docs.gtk.org/gtk4/#classes) and generally listed as GTK4.10 or GTK4.12 depreciations.
 Most current Linux distributions are using GTK4.8.
 Talking Calendar had been using a number of these classes and so recent work has involved going through the source code line-by-line removing class functions that will be depreciated.

 I have tested building Talking Calendar with ***GTK4.12*** (Ubuntu 23.10).
 It builds.
-However, if you take a binary built with GTK4.12 and try to run it on Debain 12 which uses GTK4.8 it fails to run.
+However, if you take a binary built with GTK4.12 and try to run it on Debian 12 which uses GTK4.8 it fails to run.
 You need to use a binary built on Debian 12 on Debian 12 and a binary built on Ubuntu 23.10 on Ubuntu 23.10.
 However, a binary built on Debian 12 with GTK4.8 runs on Ubuntu 23.10.
+It appears from my testing that a GTK4 app built on a lower version will run on a higher version but the reverse is not true.

 The main reason why I am not currently using a file dialog for saving a backup file is because the functions [gtk_file_chooser_dialog_new](https://docs.gtk.org/gtk4/ctor.FileChooserDialog.new.html) and [gtk_dialog_new_with_buttons](https://docs.gtk.org/gtk4/ctor.Dialog.new_with_buttons.html) are being depreciated in GTK4.10.
 I believe that you will have to use [GtkFileDialog](https://docs.gtk.org/gtk4/class.FileDialog.html) instead.